AccessiTech/digital-a11y-docs/docs/Introductions/Common Barriers and Solutions to Digital Accessibility.md

 # Common Barriers and Solutions to Digital Accessibility

-This document provides a brief overview common barriers to digital accessibility, further reading is encouraged.
+This document provides a brief overview of common barriers to digital accessibility, further reading is encouraged.

 ## Visual Barriers